davewsmith/nginx-uwsgi-flask-starter/README.md

 # Build an Nginx/uWSGI/Python3/Flask VM

 This project builds a Virtual Machine for Flask development, using nginx, uwsgi, and Python3, with nginx serving a simple starter app's static files.
-It allows local development for web apps that will eventually deployed to a Raspberry Pi, but there's nothing Pi-specific here.
+It allows local development for web apps that will eventually be deployed to a Raspberry Pi, but there's nothing Pi-specific here.

 I put this together to record the fiddly bits of getting started with this stack.
 The VM is based on Ubuntu 16.04 instead of something closer to Jessie, mostly because I couldn't find a Debian box that had Vagrant host dir support installed, and 16.04 (like Jessie) uses `systemd`.